Skip to main content

 The WSB forms part of the Sydney Ring Project, identified as a priority project in the AEMO Integrated System Plan 2022, which maps the investment required to achieve the targeted 82 per cent renewables by 2030.

-According to AEMO analysis of energy demand, Australia’s current storage capacity will need to increase from less than 2 GW operational or committed today to 61 GW by 2050 through a mixture of utility-scale batteries, hydro storage and virtual power plants.
+According to the 2024 AEMO Integrated System Plan, Australia’s storage capacity will need to increase from ~3 GW to 49 GW by 2050 through a mixture of utility-scale batteries, hydro storage and virtual power plants.

 Back to top